openownership/data-standard/README.md

 And you need to get a [Transifex API key](https://www.transifex.com/user/settings/api/), make sure you have access to the [BODS project on Transifex](https://www.transifex.com/OpenDataServices/bods-v01)

-**When you add or update the docs** you need to do the following so that they can be translated, in the `docs` directory:
+**When you change text in the docs** you need to do the following so that they can be translated:

+1. `cd docs`
-1. Run `make gettext` to extract translatable English strings from the docs.
+2. Run `make gettext` to extract translatable English strings from the docs.
+3. *If you have new pages* run `sphinx-intl update-txconfig-resources --pot-dir _build/gettext --transifex-project-name bods-v01` to register the translation files with Transifex (generates or updates contents `.tx/config` file).

+**If you modified the codelists** also:

-2. Run `pybabel extract -F babel_bods_codelist.cfg . -o docs/locale/codelist.pot` to extract translatable English strings from the codelists.
+1. Run `pybabel extract -F babel_bods_schema.cfg . -o docs/locale/schema.pot` to extract translatable English strings from the schema.

+**If you modified the schema** also:

-2. Run `pybabel extract -F babel_bods_schema.cfg . -o docs/locale/schema.pot` to extract translatable English strings from the schema.
+1. Run `pybabel extract -F babel_bods_codelist.cfg . -o docs/locale/codelist.pot` to extract translatable English strings from the codelists.

-2. *If you have new pages* run `sphinx-intl update-txconfig-resources --pot-dir _build/gettext --transifex-project-name bods-v01` to register the translation files with Transifex (generates or updates contents `.tx/config` file).
+And then always:

-3. Run `tx push -s` to push to Transifex.
+4. Run `tx push -s` to push to Transifex.

 Now the files are ready to be translated in Transifex.